def-mycroft/consult-clouds/README.md

 This project installs a small command line tool called `zero-ai-dev-framework`.
 After `pip install -e .` you can run `zero-ai-dev-framework --help`.
+An alias `zcc` is also provided for convenience and supports a `dev` command.